IISERM/Turing-week-2023/index.md

-# Welcome to "A Wannable Hackathon"
+# Welcome to "A Wannabe Hackathon"

 ![poster](./assets/poster.png)
 # [ Click here for Rules ](./rules.md)